-We understand this of an earthly father. child of ten is doing some little service for the father, or helping him in his work.
-The work of the child is very defective, and yet cause of joy and hope to the father, because he sees in it the proof of the child's attachment and obedience, as well as the pledge of what that spirit will do for the child when his intelligence and his strength have been increased.
+We understand this of an earthly father.
+A child of ten is doing some little service for the father, or helping him in his work.
+The work of the child is very defective, and yet the cause of joy and hope to the father, because he sees in it the proof of the child's attachment and obedience, as well as the pledge of what that spirit will do for the child when his intelligence and his strength have been increased.
 The child has served the father with a perfect heart, though the perfect heart does not at once imply perfect work.
 Even so the Father in heaven accepts as a perfect heart the simple childlike purpose that makes His fear and service its one object.
-Christian may be deeply humbled at the involuntary uprisings of the evil nature; but God's Spirit teaches him to say, 'It is no more I, but sin that dwelleth in me.'
-He may be sorely grieved by the consciousness of shortcoming and failure, but he hears the voice of Jesus, 'The spirit is willing, but the flesh is weak.'
-Even as Christ counted the love and obedience of His faithless disciples as such, and accepted it as the condition on which He had promised them the Spirit, the Christian can receive the witness of the Spirit that the Father sees and accepts in him the perfect heart, even where there is not yet the perfect performance.3
+The Christian may be deeply humbled at the involuntary uprisings of the evil nature; but God's Spirit teaches him to say, "It is no more I, but sin that dwells in me."
+He may be sorely grieved by the consciousness of shortcoming and failure, but he hears the voice of Jesus, "The spirit is willing, but the flesh is weak."
+Even as Christ counted the love and obedience of His faithless disciples as such, and accepted it as the condition on which He had promised them the Spirit, the Christian can receive the witness of the Spirit that the Father sees and accepts in him the perfect heart, even where there is not yet the perfect performance.

-'Thou shalt be perfect with the Lord thy God.'
-Oh! let us beware making the Word of God of none effect by our traditions.
-Let us believe the message, 'Ye are not under the law. but under grace.'
-Let us realise what grace is in its pitying tenderness: 'As a father pitieth his children, so the Lord pitieth them that fear Him.'
-And what, in its mighty power working in us both to will and to do: 'The God of all grace shall Himself perfect you.'
-If we hold fast our integrity, our confidence, and the rejoicing of hope steadfast unto the end, being perfect in heart will lead us on to be perfect in the way, and we shall realise that Christ fulfils this too in us, 'Thou shalt be perfect with the Lord thy God.'
+"You shall be perfect with the Lord your God."
+Oh! let us beware of making the Word of God of no effect by our traditions.
+Let us believe the message, "You are not under the law, but under grace."
+Let us realize what grace is in its pitying tenderness: "As a father pities his children, so the Lord pities them that fear Him."
+And what, in its mighty power working in us both to will and to do: "The God of all grace shall Himself perfect you."
+If we hold fast our integrity, our confidence, and the rejoicing of hope steadfast unto the end, being perfect in heart will lead us on to be perfect in the way, and we will realize that Christ fulfils this too in us, "You shall be perfect with the Lord your God."